The Best Children's Playgrounds on Long Island

 With a beachfront location, a giant sandbox, and a playground area with equipment featuring sea designs and shell-like architecture, this is an ideal spring and summer destination for families.
 This Town of Brookhaven facility features other fun attractions, including a wire climb and a rock-climbing wall.
 There are ladders and stairs on which children can climb.
 It also has a comfy cabin for visitors to enjoy the park and find shelter from the sun and rain, and there are additional sun-blocking screens with benches throughout the park.

-RELATED: The Best Sprinkler Parks and Playgrounds on Long Island
+HHarborfields Community Playground Best Playgrounds on Long Island for Kids

-Opened in 2019, Harborfields Community Playground, in Greenlawn's Pickle Park, accommodates children of all abilities.
+Harborfields Community Playground accommodates children of all abilities.
 Photo courtesy of the Town of Huntington

 The recently opened Harborfields Community Playground at Pickle Park was built so children of all physical abilities can have fun.
 Located behind Harborfields Public Library in the corner of Pickle Park (also known as Library Park), it has something for everyone, including accessible slides, swings, and climbers, as well as a large rocker that accommodates wheelchairs and seated children.
 Other inclusive elements include a cushioned, rubberized surface, wheelchair ramps, and other features for children with sensory sensitivities.

 Three playgrounds within Heckscher Park include jungle gyms, slides, swing sets, and a sandbox.
 The soft-surface playgrounds at this Town of Huntington facility are enclosed by gated fences.
 Find covered picnic tables nearby and restrooms a short distance away.
-There's also a paved trail families can walk, checking out the park's wildlife before jumping on the swings.
+There's also a paved trail where you can walk and check out the park's wildlife before jumping on the swings.

 RELATED: Great Miniature Golf Courses for Kids on LI

-The pirate-themed Phelps Lane Park offers an enhanced visitor experience.
+Phelps Lane Park has a pirate theme.
 Photo courtesy of Town of Babylon Parks and Recreation

 Small in size but large in popularity, this park is located on the water in the quaint village of Northport.
 The playground sits on a field that is great for picnicking.
 A perfect meeting spot, children here can frolic in this fenced-in playground while parents enjoy the beauty of the sandy park and a nice spring or summer breeze.
 Local ice cream shops are within a short walk, and a bakery across the road makes for a nice snack break.